- GDP (PPP):

 - $2.5 trillion

 - 2.5% 5-year compound annual growth

 - FDI Inflow:

-Mexico’s economic freedom score is 64.8, making its economy the 63rd freest in the 2018 Index.
-Its overall score has increased by 1.2 points, with improvements in trade freedom, investment freedom, and fiscal health outpacing declines in business freedom and government integrity.
+Mexico’s economic freedom score is 64.7, making its economy the 66th freest in the 2019 Index.
+Its overall score has decreased by 0.1 point, with declines in judicial effectiveness, trade freedom, monetary freedom, and labor freedom overwhelming a significantly higher score for fiscal health.
 Mexico is ranked 12th among 32 countries in the Americas region, and its overall score is above the regional and world averages.

-Mexico’s $2 trillion economy has quadrupled in size since the 1994 North American Free Trade Agreement.
-The government continues to emphasize economic restructuring, passing and implementing, for example, sweeping energy, financial, fiscal, and telecommunications reform legislation with the long-term aim of improving competitiveness and economic growth across the economy.
-Growth is constrained by lower oil production, weak oil prices, low productivity, a still-large informal sector that employs over half of the workforce, weak rule of law, and corruption.
+Mexico’s $2 trillion GDP reflects the benefits of regional trade, so the U.S.–Mexico–Canada Agreement signed in 2018 is vital.
+The new government is likely to continue reforms in the energy, financial, fiscal, and telecommunications sectors with the long-term aim of improving competitiveness and economic growth across the economy.
+Growth in 2019 should be aided by higher oil prices, but the economy is still constrained by low productivity, a still-large informal sector that employs over half of the workforce, weak rule of law, and corruption.

 The top individual income tax rate is 35 percent, and the corporate tax rate is 30 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 17.4 percent of total domestic income.
-Over the past three years, government spending has amounted to 27.0 percent of total output (GDP), and budget deficits have averaged 3.8 percent of GDP.
-Public debt is equivalent to 58.1 percent of GDP.
+The overall tax burden equals 17.2 percent of total domestic income.
+Over the past three years, government spending has amounted to 26.9 percent of the country’s output (GDP), and budget deficits have averaged 2.6 percent of GDP.
+Public debt is equivalent to 54.2 percent of GDP.